antvis/G2/site/docs/manual/core/coordinate/helix.en.md

 order: 10
 ---

-The `helix` coordinate system is a coordinate system that unfolds two-dimensional data along a spiral line.
-It is commonly used for visualizing time series data or gene expression data, using the spiral extension to show the periodicity or trends of the data.
+The `helix` coordinate system is a coordinate system that expands two-dimensional data along a spiral line.
+It is commonly used for visualizing time series data or gene expression data, showing the cyclical nature or trends of data through spiral extension.

 ## Getting Started